minio/mc/docs/minio-admin-complete-guide.md

   --help, -h                       show help

 COMMANDS:
-  add      add new policy
+  create   create new policy
   remove   remove policy
   list     list all policies
-  info     show info on a policy set      set IAM policy on a user or group
+  info     show info on a policy attach   attach an IAM policy to a user or group detach   detach an IAM policy from a user or group entities list policy association entities
 ```

 *Example: List all canned policies on MinIO.*